 George Beynon, Corporal, 28522, Welsh Regiment.
 George was the son of Walter and Elizabeth Beynon, of Tyrefail, Llandyfaelog.
 He enlisted at Carmarthen into the Welsh Regiment, and was posted to the 18th Battalion, Welsh Regiment, which was attached to 119 Brigade, 40th (Bantam) Division.
 The Division moved to France in June 1916, and moved to the front near Loos.
 Late in 1916 they moved south to the Somme, and fought at the Battle of the Ancre, and remained in the area over the winter.
 In March 1917 the Germans withdrew to their shortened line, called the Hindenburg Line, and the 40th Division were one of the Divisions that followed the withdrawal.
 Later in the year they took part in the Battle of Cambrai, playing an important role in the attack on Bourlon Wood.
 They remained in the area over the coming months, but were caught here by the German Spring Offensive of 21 March 1918, and fought there at the Battle of St Quentin.
 Due to the terrible casualties suffered by the Division here they were sent north to Flanders to rest and rebuild, but in April the Germans launched an offensive in Flanders, and the 40th Division were caught up in the thick of it again.
 George was killed during the resulting fighting on 13 April 1918.
 He was 20 years old, and is commemorated on the Ploegsteert Memorial, Belgium.
 His half-brother William also fell.

 William Richard Beynon, Private, 12972, South Wales Borderers.
-William was the son of Walter Beynon and Jane Beynon (nee Jenkins), of Llandyfaelog.
-William had married Mary Jane George, of Pontyberem, on 14 May 1911.
+William was the son of Walter Beynon and Jane Beynon (nee Jenkins), of Tyrefel, Llandyfaelog.
+William worked as a collier and had married Mary Jane George, of Pantyfer, Pontyberem, on 14 May 1911.
 He enlisted at Tumble into the 4th Battalion, South Wales Borderers.
-The Battalion were formed in August 1914 and became part of 40 Brigade, 13th (Western) Division.
-They embarked at Avonmouth on 29 June 1915, and landed at Gallipoli on 6 July 1915.
-They remained on Gallipoli for the duration of the campaign, until being evacuated on 8 January 1916.
-After a brief spell on the Suez Canal Defences, the Division moved to Mesopotamia on 12 February.
-At the opening of 1917, the Division fought during the Battle of Kut-el-Amara, where William was killed in action on 25 February 1917.
-He was 29 years old, and is remembered on the now sadly derelict Basra Memorial, in Iraq.
+The Battalion was formed in August 1914, joining 40 Brigade, 13th (Western) Division.
+The Division embarked at Avonmouth on 29 June 1915 and landed at Gallipoli on 6 July 1915, taking part in heavy fighting the following month.
+The Division remained on Gallipoli for the duration of the campaign, until being evacuated on 8 January 1916.
+After a brief spell on the Suez Canal Defences, the Division moved to Mesopotamia on 12 February to join the forces being assembled to attempt to relieve the besieged garrison at Kut.
+Following the surrender of the garrison on 29 April 1916, the British continued to build up its strength in Mesopotamia, before beginning an offensive early in 1917, in the attempt to drive the Turks out of the country.
+William was killed in action during the Battle of Kut-el-Amara on 25 February 1917.
+The 29-year-old has no known grave and is commemorated on the now sadly derelict Basra Memorial, in Iraq.
 His half-brother George also fell.
-The photo of William is courtesy of Jon Stubbs.
+(Photo of William c/o Jon Stubbs)

 Sydney Ernest Branfield, Private, 320111, Welsh Regiment.
 Sydney was born in 1885, the son of Edward and Emily Branfield of Tynewydd, Llangunnor.
 The family moved to Cwmffrwd Cottage, Llandyfaelog prior to 1901.
 Sydney enlisted at Carmarthen into the Pembroke Yeomanry, which moved to Egypt in March 1916 as part of the 1st Mounted Division.
 In March 1917 the battalion merged with the Glamorgan Yeomanry to form the 24th Battalion, Welsh Regiment, which was attached to 231 Brigade, 74th (Yeomanry) Division.
 The Division then took part in the advance into Palestine, and it was during this advance, at the Third Battle of Gaza, that Sydney was killed on 30 October 1917.
 He was 32 years old, and is commemorated on the Jerusalem Memorial, Israel.
 Sydney is not commemorated on the Llandyfaelog Memorial.